Val Doonican: Personal life

-Doonican met his future wife, Lynette Rae, when both she and the Ramblers supported Anthony Newley on tour.
-The couple married in 1962.
-They had two daughters, Sarah and Fiona, and two grandchildren, Bethany and Scott.
+Doonican met his wife, Lynette Rae, when she and the Ramblers supported Anthony Newley on tour.
+They married in 1962 and had three daughters, Siobhan (who passed away in 1964, aged seven months) Sarah and Fiona, as well as two grandchildren, Bethany and Scott.
 In later years they lived at Knotty Green in Beaconsfield, Buckinghamshire.

 Doonican officially retired in 1990 but was still performing in 2009.
 He had a second home in Spain, and was a keen golfer and a talented watercolour painter.
 Another hobby he enjoyed was cooking.
 In June 2011, he was recognised by the Mayor of Waterford, who bestowed on him "The Freedom of the City".

 Death and tributes

 Doonican died at a nursing home in Buckinghamshire on 1 July 2015, aged 88.
 His daughter Sarah told The Guardian: "Until 87, he was as fit as a flea.
 It was just old age, I'm afraid — the batteries ran out."
 Leading tributes to Doonican, fellow entertainer Bruce Forsyth said, "It is very sad.
 He was always a lovely man to work with ...
 He was a very warm person and number one in his field.
 He brought a lovely warmth with his personality and was a very popular man."
 Elaine Paige commented on Twitter, "Sad to hear of Val Doonican's passing ...
 RIP Val", while BBC disc-jockey Tony Blackburn said "So sad to hear that Val Doonican has passed away.
 He was a lovely man and a true professional who I worked with on several TV shows R.I.P."